-&lt;sup>23 See http://trade.ec.europa.eu/doclib/press/index.cfm?id=1981 for further details have first met to initiate such a progress with a respective message to their capitals outlining the scope and merit of an ASEAN LDC coordinated strategy.
-Such initiative stemmed from the experience gained by Cambodia during the negotiations of the WTO Nairobi Decision where Cambodia reached out for support from other ASEAN LDCs to advance its request to redress the imbalances arising from the exclusion from ASEAN cumulation of Malaysia and the future implications arising from the EU-ASEAN FTAs.
+In order to quickly react to the current situation, there is an urgent need to develop an individual and collective coordinated policy response by ASEAN LDCs to be brought forward in the different negotiating forums.
+Recently,23 the Geneva-based delegates of the ASEAN LDCs have taken part in a first meeting to initiate such a progress with a respective message to their capitals outlining the scope and merit of an ASEAN LDC coordinated strategy.
+Such an initiative stemmed from the experience gained by Cambodia during the negotiations of the WTO Nairobi Decision where Cambodia reached out for support from other ASEAN LDCs to advance its request to redress the imbalances arising from the exclusion from ASEAN cumulation of Malaysia and the future implications arising from the European Union-ASEAN FTAs.
+These first signs of collaboration of Geneva-based Delegates of ASEAN LDCs have been affected by the COVID -19 crisis.